Skip to Content

 Are there any alternatives to tilling?

 Yes, there is an alternative to the tilling gardening method, the no-till method.
-The no-till methods are gaining popularity these days as they mimic what nature does.
+The no-till techniques are gaining popularity nowadays as they mimic nature.

 No-till is better for the microbes in the soil, and it keeps the waterways functional.
-I wrote about which is best, Till or No-till, so make sure to check it out after this article.
+I wrote about the best, Till or No-till, so check it out after this article.
 It will give you the pros and cons of each.

 No-till method – the lowdown and alternative to tilling